 Medicare Advantage Plans by MVP HEALTH CARE

-MVP HEALTH CARE offers 7 Medicare Advantage plans in Vermont.
-The average government quality score of these plans is 4.5 out of 5 stars.
-1 of these plans are new plans for 2022 and do not have quality ratings yet.
+MVP HEALTH CARE offers 5 Medicare Advantage plans in Vermont.
+The average government quality score of these plans is 4.4 out of 5 stars.

 Summary of Available Medicare Advantage Plans